sendgrid/sendgrid-python/USE_CASES.md

 <a name="transactional_templates"></a>
 # Transactional Templates

-For these examples, we assume you have created a [transactional template](https://sendgrid.com/docs/User_Guide/Transactional_Templates/index.html) with substitution values -name- and -city-.

-Following is example template content.
+For this example, we assume you have created a [transactional template](https://sendgrid.com/docs/User_Guide/Transactional_Templates/index.html).
+Following is the template content we used for testing.

-Template ID:
+Template ID (replace with your own):

 ```text
 13b8f94f-bcae-4ec6-b752-70d6cb59f932